Mountain Leader Assessment course

 We aim to give you as many opportunities as possible to showcase your skills and believe strongly in leaving space within the assessment process to show improvement in skill level.
 We hope that you will leave the assessment having improved your mountain leadership skills and having learnt and built upon your skills.

-All our staff are highly qualified (Winter Mountaineering and Climbing Instructor or Mountaineering and Climbing Instructor) and have many years’ experience of ML courses as well as working with groups of young people in the outdoors.
+All our staff are highly qualified (Winter Mountaineering and Climbing Instructor or Mountaineering and Climbing Instructor) and have many years’ experience in Mountain Leader courses as well as working with groups of young people in the outdoors.

 The course will cover the Assessment syllabus of the Mountain Leader scheme and is Mountain Training recognised and approved.

 We run our Mountain Leader assessment course with a 3-day, a 2-night expedition.

-There will be practical, discussion-based or lecture sessions in the evenings and a we shall review the home paper which you will have completed before attending the course.
+There will be practical, discussion-based or lecture sessions in the evenings and we shall review the home paper which you will have completed before attending the course.

 The courses will start at 9.00 a.m on the first day and finish at tea time (around 4 pm) on the last day.

-Attended a Mountain Leader training course (or have been granted exemption)
+Attended a Mountain Leader training course (or have been granted an exemption)

 Be familiar with the syllabus.